dlhamilton/LPSB-Learn-GCSE-CS/README.md

 - I have tested that the correct data is passed when the forms are submitted.
 ### Bugs

-The background image on the drop in page does n show up on mobile devices.
+- The background image on the drop in page does n show up on mobile devices.
 I will bne making corrections in the comming weeks.

+- Students need more space when they roatate their devices to view the content.
+Too much of the screen is taken up by the nav bar on the left.

 ## Deployment